 c) Demonstrated community support for public space at the proposed location (neighboring businesses and properties)

 d) Evidence that the Parklet will be well-maintained

 5. Are there problems with building a Parklet on International Boulevard because of the planned Bus Rapid Transit (BRT)?

 Because BRT advanced utility relocations are scheduled to start in Fall 2014 and major roadway construction will commence in Fall 2016, building a Parklet at this time appears not to be possible.
 There will be opportunities for Parklets along International Boulevard in the future, after construction of the BRT is complete.
 Also, International Blvd. is a Caltrans highway starting at 42nd Avenue to the City of San Leandro, so that would require an encroachment permit form Caltrans as well, which may be difficult.
-For more information about the BRT click here to visit the webpage.

 6. Are Parklets allowed on a road that is also a Caltrans highway?

 Parklets that are on a Caltrans highway will need an additional encroachment permit from Caltrans.
 It is unkown at this time whether Caltrans will approve an encroachment permit for a Parklet.

 Roads in Oakland that are also a Caltran highways include: